National Institute of Standards and Technology: Election technology

 NIST works in conjunction with the Technical Guidelines Development Committee of the Election Assistance Commission to develop the Voluntary Voting System Guidelines for voting machines and other election technology.

 Cybersecurity Framework

-In February 2014 NIST published the NIST Cybersecurity Framework that serves as voluntary guidance for organizations to manage and reduce cybersecurity risk.
+In February 2014, NIST published the NIST Cybersecurity Framework that serves as voluntary guidance for organizations to manage and reduce cybersecurity risk.
 It was later amended and Version 1.1 was published in April 2018.
 Executive Order 13800, Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure, made the Framework mandatory for U.S. federal government agencies.
+An extension to the NIST Cybersecurity Framework is the Cybersecurity Maturity Model (CMMC) which was introduced in 2019 (though the origin of CMMC began with Executive Order 13556).
+On August 25, 2025, the 48 CFR CMMC rule cleared regulatory review.
+According to ISI, it published on September 10, 2025.

 It emphasizes the importance of implementing Zero-trust architecture (ZTA) which focuses on protecting resources over the network perimeter.
-ZTA utilizes zero trust principles which include “never trust, always verify”, “assume breach” and “least privileged access” to safeguard users, assets, and resources.
-Since ZTA holds no implicit trust to users within the network perimeter, authentication and authorization are performed before at every stage of a digital transaction.
-This reduces the risk of unauthorized access of resources.
+ZTA utilizes zero trust principles which include "never trust, always verify", "assume breach" and "least privileged access" to safeguard users, assets, and resources.
+Since ZTA holds no implicit trust to users within the network perimeter, authentication and authorization are performed at every stage of a digital transaction.
+This reduces the risk of unauthorized access to resources.

+NIST released a draft of the CSF 2.0 for public comment to November 4, 2023.
+NIST decided to update the framework to make it more applicable to small and medium size enterprises that use the framework, as well as to accommodate the constantly changing nature of cybersecurity.

+In August 2024, NIST released a final set of encryption tools designed to withstand the attack of a quantum computer.
+These post-quantum encryption standards secure a wide range of electronic information, from confidential email messages to e-commerce transactions that propel the modern economy.

+Moonlight Calibration Initiative

+In May 2025, NIST announced the Moonlight data project to enhance satellite calibration.
+By providing precise measurements of the Moon's brightness, the initiative aims to improve the accuracy of Earth observation satellites, supporting applications such as agriculture, meteorology, and environmental monitoring.